jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Setup to our Story - How we get to the future

 We all have to step up and upgrade our way of life to the Computer Age.
 If we don't, we'll keep suffering the pains of a degenerating society.
-This means Main Street has to stop chasing phantom communists and fascists on television and become player gods who take responsibility for their culture.
-That's a hard step, but as open-source projects like Wikipedia, Linux, and Andriod shows, is slowly happening.
+This means Main Street has to stop watching phantom communists and fascists on television and become player gods who take responsibility for their culture.
+That's a hard step, but as open-source projects like Wikipedia, Linux, and Andriod shows, is slowly happening anyway, so why not jump in and embrace the era of mass collaboration.

 The biggest roadblock to the Computer Age is Darth Blockbuster—the self-entitled holdover from the Industrial Age.
 Like Darth King before him, Darth Blockbuster has made a career of making up rules to keep his Industrial Age tools, and himself, in power.
 Before we can enter the Computer Age, we have to get rid of him.

 And that's the set-up to the story of your life.
 Will you become a player god and take on Darth Blockbuster?
+Everyone is welcome.
+Anyone can do it.
 It's not at all dramatic to say this, the fate of your life, children, and civilization is weighing in the balance.
 I really hope you pick the right side.
-In the story below, I'll explain the philosophy that will help you win the fight.
+In the story below, I'll explain the philosophy that will help you win the fight, once you decide to fight it.

 ## Cast of Ideas and Characters